Trusted by:

 Log into your Certifier account.
 Or sign up if you don’t already have one.

-Pick a template from the library or create your own design.
+Pick a template from the library or create your certificate online.

 Go for a font that looks like real handwriting.
 There are many monoline script- and calligraphic script-styled fonts.